 As you can see, Power Query throws an error saying: “Expression.Error: There were too many elements in the enumeration to complete the operation.“

-In this case, column 1, which is Month 1, has N1, N2, N3, N4 and N5 related to it.
+In this case, column 1, which refers to month 1, receives the values N1, N2, N3, N4 and N5.
 The error appears because, for each month column, Power Query tries to force all values into a single cell.
 As there is no aggregation function added, Power Query does not know how to handle this and kindly returns an expression error.

-To be able to Pivot the text values, there are two main roads you can take.
-We will handle both in the following chapters.
+To be able to Pivot the text values, there are two main approaches you can take.
+We will handle both in the following section.